Go City’s Miami All-Inclusive Pass Review 2023: Is It a Good Deal for You?

 If you’re into guided tours, I’d also recommend taking in the Art Deco walking tour.
 A lot of people don’t necessarily associate Miami with culture and architecture, but this tour might change your mind.

-Other Benefits of the Go Miami Pass
+Other Benefits of the Miami All-Inclusive Pass

-Where the Go Miami Pass Falls Short
+Where the Pass Falls Short

-Honestly, I think most people shopping for a Miami sightseeing pass would prefer to see more Miami options in place of the Orlando choices.
+Honestly, I think most people shopping for a Miami sightseeing pass would prefer to see more Miami options in place of the Orlando and Daytona choices.
 One notable omission is the Vizcaya Museum and Gardens – that would be a welcomed addition to the pass.

-Who Should Buy the Go Miami Pass
+Who Should Buy the Miami All-Inclusive Pass?

-- Travelers who like taking breaks – If you’re the kind of traveler who likes to spread out your sightseeing days, you’ll love that you can use the Go Miami Pass over a 14-day period.
+- Travelers who like taking breaks – If you’re the kind of traveler who likes to spread out your sightseeing days, you’ll love that you can use the Miami All-Inclusive Pass over a 14-day period.
 Follow a busy day of tours and activities with a relaxing day on the beach or at the pool.

 - Those with extended stays – Ditto for those who are staying in Miami for more than a few days.
 If that’s you, you’ll love the 14-day activation period.

-Who Should Skip the Go Miami Pass
+Who Should Skip the Miami All-Inclusive Pass?

 - Museum buffs – Miami is home to some impressive museums, but most of them didn’t make the cut.
 If museums are your sightseeing bread and butter, you should skip this pass.